Skip to content

 ignore#

-Skip validation on the field if its value matches the specified criteria.
-See Ignore enum for details.
+Ignore validation rules on the field if its value matches the specified criteria.
+See the Ignore enum for details.

 field.ignore example